vikashpatel24/Computer-Science-Engineering/SQL/SQL_Joins.md

 # (i) **Left Outer Join**

-In this join a.k.a.
+&nbsp;In this join a.k.a.
 SQL Left Join, all the rows of the left-hand table, regardless of following the stated conditions are added to the output table.
 Whereas, only matching rows of the right-hand table are added.

-Rows belonging to the left-hand table, and not having values from the right-hand table are presented as NULL values in the resulting table.
+Rows belonging to the left-hand table, and not having values from the right-hand table are presented as NULL values in the resulting table.<br><br>
 ![image](https://user-images.githubusercontent.com/67328331/195988935-cc77ffb1-d1b1-49c9-bbdb-b86ea7c64a42.png)